 Degree Offered: Master of Business Administration (M.B.A.)
-Program Director: Dr. David Little

-The Earl N. Phillips School of Business MBA offers a practical, leading edge professional graduate business education.
+The M.B.A. offers a practical, leading edge professional graduate business education.
 In the classroom, current business knowledge is delivered through the use of case studies, simulations, and a variety of projects.
-Teaching emphasis and excellence are recognized by ACBSP (Association of Collegiate Business Schools and Programs) accreditation.
+Teaching emphasis and excellence are recognized by the ACBSP (Association of Collegiate Business Schools and Programs) accreditation.
+The School of Business is a member of the AACSB (Association to Advance Collegiate Schools of Business).

-The MBA consists of 12 graduate courses (36 semester hours): 10 core courses, with content relevant to managers in all disciplines; and two School of Business electives to be used by the student in one or two business subject areas.
+The M.B.A. consists of 12 graduate courses (36 semester hours): 10 core courses, with content relevant to managers in all disciplines; and two School of Business electives to be used by the student in one or two business subject areas.
 Electives currently include the business subject areas of finance, marketing, international business, accounting, management information systems, management, economics, law, and quantitative analysis.

 Required Standardized Examination: Graduate Management Admissions Test (GMAT).
-The High Point University GMAT code is 5293; effective January 2006, the new GMAT Program code will be ZZG-5V-04.
+The High Point University GMAT Program Code is ZZG5V04.